reproto/reproto/doc/compiler.md

 This module exists to support the [WASM-based compiler], and the one provided through the [`reproto derive` command]

-The [`Environment`] requires a target for compilation, either through immediately importing a file, or another package (through a [`resolver`]).
+The [`Session`] requires a target for compilation, either through immediately importing a file, or another package (through a [`resolver`]).

 Once this has been provided, the content of the specification will be parsed using [`lib/parser`],